OpenINF/openinf.github.io/collections/_drafts/agent-forwarding.md

 ### Correctly managing the startup of the GPG agent

-The traditional way to run _gpg-agent_ on Unix systems is by launching it at login time.
+The traditional way to run _gpg-agent_ on \*nix systems is by launching it at login time.

-TO BE SURE, we will add the following line to
+To be sure, we will add the following line to&hellip;

 :::windows

 The `--enable-putty-support` flag is only available under Windows and allows the use of gpg-agent with the PuTTY implementation of SSH.
-This usage is similar to the regular ssh-agent, which supports OpenSSH implementations of SSH on Unix systems, but differs in its use of Windows Message Queues as PuTTY requires.
+This usage is similar to the regular ssh-agent, which supports OpenSSH implementations of SSH on \*nix systems, but differs in its use of Windows Message Queues as PuTTY requires.

 :::